PauFusco/Delivery3-Heatmaps/README.md

 ## Instructions
 ### How to Generate Data
 The project comes with pre-made data.
-To visualize this data go to "How to Visualize Data".
+To visualize this data go to [How to Visualize Data](https://github.com/PauFusco/Delivery3-Heatmaps/edit/main/README.md#how-to-visualize-data).

 To create your own data, first go to _Assets/ExampleScene.unity_.
 There select the "PHPConnection" Object of the scene.
 In the inspector you will see an Editor Button **Truncate All**. **Pressing this button will _DELETE ALL_ the example data**, letting you generate yours.